-PRAY FOR THE PEOPLE: And so, after 30 or 40 minutes of this self-imposed mental food torture, fortunately, my internal, spiritual guidance kicks back in and an elder's voice speaks to me, very distinctly, calmly and clearly: "HOKA HEY my son!
-"WASAKA ENAUN (stay strong).
+PRAY FOR THE PEOPLE: And so, after 30 or 40 minutes of this self-imposed mental food torture, fortunately, my internal, spiritual guidance kicks back in.
+I distinctly hear a Lakota elder's voice speaking to me, calmly, clearly, with love in his heart: "Hoka hey my son!
+"Wasaka enaun (Stay strong).
 You can do this.
-We are with you" . . . slowly, I look around at my brothers and sisters in the Sacred Circle with me and I am able to re-focus and re-enter my prayer consciousness.
+We are with you" . . . slowly, I look around at my brothers and sisters in the Sacred Circle with me.
+I am gently and intuitively moved to re-focus and re-enter my prayer consciousness.
 I take a deep breath and blow my eagle bone whistle.
-My feet return to these holy and sacred grounds, the drumming aligns with my heartbeart.
-I sense the ancestors looking down upon us with love and compassion.
+My feet return to these holy and sacred grounds.
+The rhythmic drumming aligns with my heartbeart.
+I sense the ancestors looking down upon all of us with love and compassion.
 My spirit is renewed.
 I know intuitively that we're all in this together.
 I know we're here to pray and sacrifice "so that the people may live."
-And I am grateful . . . my prayers strengthen my body, my spirit is recharged.
+And I am so incredibly grateful . . . my prayers strengthen my body, my spirit is recharged.
 We all continue together in a good and strong way.
 The ancestors are with us.
 The drummers drum.
 The singers sing.
 The dancers dance.
 ONE HEART, ONE MIND . . .

 FEAST FOR THE PEOPLE: At the end of the fourth day, after the final exit round and after our final Inipi sweatlodge ceremony, a huge group of volunteers brings an incredible assortment of food up on the hill to the Sundance grounds for a fantastic feed for the dancers and all the people.
 These beautiful young ladies (at right) are just some of the volunteers from across the country and the world who come here to serve the people and bring light and love to this amazing ceremony (there was plenty of incredible food even for us weirdo vegans in the crowd).
 Wopila tanka to everyone who helped out in a good way.
 It was wonderful.